dlxmax/canvas-teacher-export/README.md

 Bail out of your Canvas account before it disappears.

-Instructure is shutting down **Canvas Free For Teachers on May 29, 2026**.
+Instructure is shutting down **Canvas Free For Teachers on May 29, 2026 1pm ET**.
 If you taught on a FFT account, every gradebook, discussion thread, assignment submission, file upload, page, and quiz you built lives behind that login until the lights go out.
 This tool gets it out as a human-readable, machine-parseable archive on your disk before that happens.

 It also works against any other Canvas instance (paid institutional, self-hosted, beta, whatever) as long as you can log into it in a browser.